yjjang/mongkie/docs/tutorial/visual_mapping.rst

 .. image:: ../images/type_to_node_shape_result.png

-* You can map exp. correlations between each pair of genes in tumor conditions to the thicknesses of edges.
+* You can map :abbr:`expression correlations (Correlations of expression levels between each pair of genes in tumor conditions)` to the thicknesses of edges.

   1. Select the **Continuous** tab at the bottom of the **Visual Mapping** window.
   2. Select the **Edges** tab button.